 Now all the hard work is done.Remove the square template Remove the woofer mount

 Use the supplied double sided acrylic mounting tape to adhere the grill in place.
 Take time to center the grill and position the tape so that the tape is not visible through the hole.
 Tip: The supplied mounting tape is seriously strong stuff. properly clean the area of the bag that will make contact with the tape. make sure you position the grill right the first time; you might not easily get it back off!

 Gasket the woofer mount

-Use the supplied thick foam gasket around the grill opening on the woofer mount.
-Use the thinner supplied foam gasket to pad the woofer mount along all surfaces that will come in contact with the bag.
+Use the supplied thick foam gasket around the grill opening on the bag.
+Use the supplied foam gasket to pad the woofer mount along all surfaces that will come in contact with the bag.

 Mounting your woofer

-Universal mounts will not have speaker mounting hardware.
-For universal mounts center the woofer over the mount on your bench outside of the bag.
 Make sure that the woofers surround and cone do not make contact with the mount.
 To do this, press down on the cone and feel along the inside of the speakers rubber surround.
 Make sure that the cone of the speaker can not reach the bottom of the mount at full excursion.
-The woofers that we recommend for these mounts do not have a problem with bottoming out.
-This step can be skipped for recommended woofers.

 Mount the Mount

 Place the mount back into the bag and thread in all fasteners.
 Note that there are different size fasteners for various parts of the mount.
 The stainless washers with rubber grommets on them are for the outside of the bag to protect the painted finish.
 On the forward most fastener there are two large stainless washers, two large rubber washers and an aluminum spacer.
 One of each of these stainless washers and rubber washers will go on either side of the bag at that location.
 The aluminum spacer bridges the gap between the woofer mount and the bag.